 Main activity field:

-Halle 2 has allowed the city of Munich to implement all the pillars of a successful and sustainable circular economy.
-Indeed, it not only became a vital part of the waste prevention activities of the AWM but also allowed Munich to achieve their strategic targets in reducing the amount of waste, promoting the reuse of goods, improving recycling rates and strengthening a sustainable lifestyle for its citizens.
+- Halle 2 has allowed the Munich to implement all the pillars of a successful and sustainable circular economy: the waste prevention activities and the strategic targets in reducing the amount of waste, promoting the reuse of goods, improving recycling rates and strengthening a sustainable lifestyle.